Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/02-Models.md

 ### Practice - I Do, We Do, You Do

-Watch as the instructor starts a new project using the techniques from the tutorial.
+Close your laptops and watch as the instructor starts a new project using the techniques from the tutorial.

 Then, tell the instructor what to do to accomplish the same task.